 Can the Exact handwriting to dictation be used in assessments for extra time for handwriting?

-Yes, Form 8 currently requires a test of writing speed and the AARA specifies speed of writing [2019-20, Section 5.2.2] as evidence for extra time.
-A score in the below average range on the Exact writing to dictation could be used as core evidence, alongside centre evidence of the normal way of working, in an application for 25% extra time.
+Yes, Form 8 currently requires a test of writing speed and the AARA specifies Speed of Writing [2022-23, Section 5.2.2] as evidence for extra time.
+A score in the below average range (84 or less) or low average range (85-89) on the Exact Writing to Dictation could be used as one of the two measures providing core assessment evidence, alongside centre evidence of the normal way of working, in an application for 25% extra time.